 Vicky's professional interests are End of Life Care within Critical Care, discharge out of ICU at end of life (home, hospice, and ward), communication with patients and families, supporting visitors to the clinical area, with a particular focus on children as visitors in ICU.

 Outside of work, she enjoys reading, running and Yoga.

-Jo has a strong interest in teaching and education, and along with Dr Alain Vuylsteke, Jo developed and runs the Papworth ECMO Course, training multidisciplinary teams from all over the world.
+She is nurse lead for Extra Corporeal Membrane Oxygenation (ECMO) and has a strong interest in teaching and education, and along with Dr Alain Vuylsteke, developed and runs the Royal Papworth ECMO Course, training multidisciplinary teams from all over the world.

-Other professional interests include the development of nursing roles in Intensive Care, and she has recently been appointed as the Nurse Representative on the UK Intensive Care Society (ICS) Seminar Committee.
+Other professional interests include the development of nursing roles in Intensive care, and she has recently been appointed Nurse Representative on the UK Intensive Care Society (ICS) Seminar Committee.

 Maggie is the Deputy Director of Operations for the Clinical and Diagnostic Services and the Ambulatory Directorate.